yr14cl/dataanalysis_session/README.md

 ## Overview
 This project focuses on reconstructing and analyzing user sessions in Wooclap, a digital classroom interaction platform.
 Since Wooclap logs do not provide session identifiers, our goal is to infer them from user interaction data, enabling more realistic, session-oriented analytics.

-We implement two distinct strategies depends on whether we have timestamp data:
+I implement two distinct strategies depends on whether have timestamp data:

   1. Temporal-Based Splitting: Using timestamp gaps and session span limits.